iceguard/mxchip-d2c-simulator/README.md

 ## Usage

-Set `connectionString` in `SimulatedDevice.js` to connection string for policy with all access.
+Set `connectionString` in `SimulatedDevice.js` to connection string for the device named `simulated`.
 Set interval time in `SimulatedDevice.js` (currently one msg per second).

 Install project